 Many who attend St Peter's have been on a number of pilgrimages to the Holy Land organised by McCabe Pilgrimages and led by Fr Derek White.

 Mission to Seafarers

-We support Sea Sunday (in 2015 it is 12 July), which helps to highlight the work of the Mission to Seafarers.
+We support Sea Sunday (in 2016 it will be 10 July), which helps to highlight the work of the Mission to Seafarers.

 Most years, some of us make our way to the National Pilgrimage at Our Lady's Shrine at Walsingham.
 In 2016, the National will be on Monday 30 May.

 For a great many years St Peter's has supported the work of the Oxford Mission in India.
 A quiet corner of Anglo-Catholicism, the Oxford Mission helps poor Indians.